Updated: May 2021, August 2021, January 2022

 Digital culture is like the wind.
 It is invisible, yet its effects can be seen and felt.
 When it is blowing in your direction, it makes for smooth flight.
 When it is blowing against you, everything is more turbulent.

 Digital culture is a subjective work; it varies from person to person and company to company.
-For a healthcare organisation, digital culture means using digital and IT assets to provide better patient care.
+For a healthcare organisation, digital culture means using digital and to provide better patient care.

 For an automotive company, it means using digital technology to provide a better in-car experience or better servicing experience.
 For some companies, it is as simple as getting their workforce to look at the right reports and not find the data manually.

 IT Infrastructure has become the backbone of most organisations.
 Even an independent news agent shop cannot run without an effective POS Solution.
 For most businesses, the IT ecosystem has become the fabric that connects their workforce.
-You can use your IT ecosystem to understand and influence the digital culture of your organisation.
-IT Asset Management and IT Service Management are the prominent tools that manage your IT Infrastructure and can provide you the insights to drive digital culture in your favour.
+You can use your IT Asset Management System to understand and influence the digital culture of your organisation.

 Damm Group (makers of Estrella Damm) are one of Europe’s well-known breweries.
 They used HP’s ITAM and ITSM tools to drive the IT service provided to their employees.
 After understanding how their employees use IT, they will adopt Digital strategies that help their employees to be more productive.
 (Read the case study here.)